djay/hostout.ubuntu/collective/hostout/README.txt

 fabfiles
   Path to fabric files that contain commands which can then be called from the hostout script.
-Each method takes a hostout object
+Commands can access hostout options via hostout.options from the fabric environment.

 buildout-cache
   If you want to override the default location for the buildout-cache on the host